jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

     pmd_virt_addr = (unsigned long *) pmd_phys_addr;
 ```

-The same algorithm is used to calculate the address of the PMD.
+The same algorithm is used to calculate the address of the _PMD_.

 ```C
     if(!pmd_phys_addr) {